Linux Device Driver Training

 Only one secure way for user application to access hardware is by using Linux device drivers.
 It provide a programming interface which helps the user applications to access particular functionality of the hardware without knowing the hardware details.

-Note that the programming interface here should be built separately from the rest of the Kernel and plugged in as modules at runtime when needed.
+Note that the programming interface here should be manufactured independently from the remainder of the Kernel and connected as modules at runtime when required.
 In this way device drivers provide more security and flexibility.

 Points to keep in mind while writing a device driver:

-- While writing a driver to a specific device, remember that each driver is different, as a driver writer, you need to understand your specific device well.
+- While composing a driver to a particular gadget, recall that every driver is extraordinary, as a driver writer, you have to understand your particular device well.

 - You need to gather all information like datasheets, design documents and schematics of your device from device vendor.

-Linux Device Driver Training at Global online Trainings – In Linux, System memory can be divided in to two distinct regions: Kernel space and user space.
+Linux Device Driver Training at Global online Trainings – In Linux, System memory can be partitioned in to two different locations: Kernel space and client space.
 We all know that every system has certain amount of memory.
 Coming to the purpose of memory, it grasp programs and data that are at present in use and by this means serve as a high speed medium between the CPU and the much slower storages like hard disk drives.
 Hope, you understood how system memory, user space and kernel space are related.
 If you want to learn more about this course, Join us in Global online trainings which provides Linux Device Driver Training by real time experts.